 To enjoy a picnic with the best view in Joplin, be prepared to take a short hike through the woods (by short, I mean all of two minutes; the trail is somewhat rocky and steep so don’t wear stilettos).

-There are two picnic tables just off Wildcat Glades Conservation and Audubon Center’s Bluff Trail (see map here), which runs along the bluff above the west side of Shoal Creek and offers breathtaking views.
+There are two picnic tables just off Wildcat Park’s Bluff Trail (see southernmost trails on the map here), which runs along the bluff above the west side of Shoal Creek and offers breathtaking views.
 While hiking up from creek level is an option (a strenuous one), so is parking your car on Castle Drive and walking down to the tables (much easier).

 However, the easier option is also the trickier one, as the trail from Castle Drive to the tables is not marked.
 In fact, after looking around for 15 minutes by myself, I had Travis come help me (he found it right away, of course, which was a bit infuriating).
 So, we decided to drive from each direction and record the distance, so that we (okay, I) could find it easily next time.